Disclosure: This guide is published by Mariden Resort. While we've aimed for accuracy, we encourage you to research both areas for your trip.

 Discover Siargao's hidden treasures from the perfect central location:

-- 45 minutes to Secret Beach — Explore the east coast with ease
+- 45 minutes to Secret Beach: Explore the east coast with ease

-- Central location — Access north, east, and west attractions easily
+- Central location: Access north, east, and west attractions easily

-- Comfortable pool & rooms — Relax after your beach adventures
+- Comfortable pool & rooms: Relax after your beach adventures

-- Local insights — We'll guide you to Secret Beach and other hidden spots
+- Local insights: We'll guide you to Secret Beach and other hidden spots

-- Pet-friendly & family-friendly — Everyone's welcome
+- Family-friendly: Everyone's welcome

 Frequently Asked Questions

-"Secret Beach" is the popular tourist label, but the beach is officially and locally known as Guiwan Beach or Doot Beach.
+"Secret Beach" is the popular tourist label, but the beach is officially and locally known as Guiwan Beach or Doot Beach .
 There's actually a small sign reading "Guiwan Surfing Area" at the trailhead.
 The "secret" name comes from its relatively secluded nature compared to Cloud 9.

 The beach itself is safe, but the isolated location means no lifeguards, limited facilities, and limited phone signal.
 We recommend visiting with at least one other person for safety.
 Inform your resort of your plans.

-Basic facilities exist: there's a ₱20 parking fee, snack stalls at the entrance, and at least one small restaurant nearby.
+Basic facilities exist: there's a ₱20 (~$0.34 USD) parking fee, snack stalls at the entrance, and at least one small restaurant nearby.
 However, bring your own water and main supplies.
 Important: Disposable plastics and bottles are strictly prohibited - staff check bags at entrance.

 While technically possible, it's not recommended.
 There are no facilities, no fresh water, and limited security.
 It's best enjoyed as a day trip from Del Carmen or General Luna.
+For arrival tips, see our Siargao airport guide .

 Yes, on calm days.
 The water is clear with good visibility.
 You'll see small fish and some coral near the rocky areas.
 Always bring your own snorkel gear (no rentals).